Purification of Noisy Measurements and Faithful Distillation of Entanglement: Abstract

 \section{Abstract}

-We consider entanglement distillation in a realistic scenario with noisy operations in which quantum measurements that constitute a general quantum operation are particularly noisy.
-We present a protocol for purifying noisy measurements and show that with the help of the purification, imperfect local operations can be used to distill entanglement.
-We show that the purification protocol is robust against noise in implementation and analyze the purification in a practical realization: for measurement and gate errors up to $10\%$, we suggest that the purification with two additional qubits is cost-effective for distilling entanglement.
+We consider entanglement distillation with noisy operations in which quantum measurements that constitute a general quantum operation are particularly noisy.
+We present a protocol for purifying noisy measurements and show that imperfect local operations can distill entanglement.
+The protocol works for arbitrary noisy measurements in general and is cost-effective and resource-efficient with single additional qubit per party to resolve the distillation of entanglement.
 The purification protocol is feasible with currently available quantum technologies and readily applied to entanglement applications.